qiaoguanren/qiaoguanren.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 Now I study at the School of Data Science, Chinese University of Hong Kong, Shenzhen (CUHK-SZ), as a Ph.D. student under the supervision of Prof <a href='https://guiliang.me/'>Guiliang Liu</a>.

-**Working Experience and Education**: I received my Bachelor's degree at the School of Computer Science and Technology, Beijing University of Posts and Telecommunications (BUPT).
+**Working Experience and Education**: I have received my Bachelor's degree at the School of Computer Science and Technology, Beijing University of Posts and Telecommunications (BUPT).
 I also finished a research internship at Wangxuan Institute of Computer Technology, Peking University (PKU), advised by Prof <a href='https://www.icst.pku.edu.cn/szwdclyjs/kydw/ggcy/1288883.htm'>Xiaoqing Lyu</a> (2022).

 **Research Interests**: Reinforcement Learning and the related topics, including: <br />
         ● Safe Reinforcement Learning<br />
-        ● Embodied AI (humanoid sim2real)<br />
+        ● Embodied AI (Humanoid Sim2Real)<br />
-        ● Multi-agent decision on Autonomous Driving<br />
+        ● Multi-Agent Decision on Autonomous Driving<br />
+        ● AI for Science LLM Agent <br />

 Welcome to communicate and cite!